Wildest Dreams Tour

-The Wildest Dreams Tour is the ninth concert tour by singer Tina Turner.
+The Wildest Dreams Tour was the ninth concert tour by the singer Tina Turner.
 The tour supported her ninth studio album Wildest Dreams (1996).
-The tour is Turner's biggest outing to date, performing over 250 shows in Europe, North America and Australasia—surpassing her Break Every Rule Tour.
+The tour was Turner's biggest, performing over 250 shows in Europe, North America and Australasia—surpassing her Break Every Rule Tour.
 Lasting nearly 16 months, the tour continued her success as a major concert draw.
 The European leg alone sold 3 million tickets and generated an estimated US$100 million.
 The tour further grossed around US$30 million in North America.
 It was sponsored by Hanes, as Turner became the spokesperson for their new hosiery line.

 Background

 Shortly after the release of the James Bond theme "GoldenEye", Turner announced that she would embark on a tour in 1996.
 In April 1996, Turner performed a private concert for the niece of Sultan Hassanal Bolkiah of Brunei.
 The tour officially began with five dates in Singapore and South Africa.
 While performing in Johannesburg, Turner was joined onstage by Vusa Dance Company to perform "Do What You Do".
 After the performance, Turner approached dancer David Matamela and gave him a scholarship to the Alvin Ailey Dance School.
 Despite high ticket prices, Turner's four South African stadium dates proved to be a success by drawing a total of 129,000 people.
 During rehearsals, Turner was not impressed with the stage design.
 She felt the stage was too dark and felt awkward to perform on.
 It was later reworked to Turner's liking.
 Elements of the stage can be seen in Turner's 50th Anniversary Tour.

 While promoting the North American leg of the tour, it was announced talk show personality Oprah Winfrey would follow the tour with her syndicated talk show from Houston to New York City.
 Winfrey described the event as her dream stating, "She is our goddess of rock 'n' roll.
 We are going to be right there with Miss Tina.
 We're going on tour with Tina.
 'The Oprah Show' is actually going on the road with Tina.
 I am the biggest Tina Turner fan there is.
 It is my wildest dream."
 In her own words, Turner believed this could be her best tour in North America.
 She further commented, "It could be my best tour ever in America.
 When I walk on stage, there's such a feeling of faces looking back at me with love and admiration.
 [And] it turns into a togetherness.
 It really is about a desire from the people.
 The last tour I actually announced to my audience that I would be back.
 It was only because of that feeling, because that's the kind of audience I have."